SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-field-allocation.md

 # Configure field mapping

-When synchronising data between SuperOffice and ERP systems, you have to specify which SuperOffice field and which ERP field belong together.
+When synchronising data between SuperOffice and ERP systems, must specify which SuperOffice field and which ERP field belong together.

 > [!NOTE]
 > When editing an ERP connection, you first need to deactivate it.